senthilkumaran-okta/demo_globals/README.md

 3. the next-to-last scope contains the current module’s global names
   * Variables that are defined in the module at the level.

-4.the outermost scope (searched last) is the namespace containing built-in names,
+4.the outermost scope (searched last) is the namespace containing built-in names.
   * Things like len(), abs() etc.